Year over year, the overall value of Belgian exports accelerated by 30.5% from $419.5 billion during 2020.

 The following types of Belgian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.
 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Belgium has highly positive net exports in the international trade of pharmaceutical products in 2021.
-In turn, these cashflows indicate Belgium’s strong competitive advantages under the pharmaceuticals category.
+Belgium has highly positive net exports in the international trade of pharmaceutical products and plastics (both as materials and items made from plastic) in 2024.
+In turn, these cashflows indicate Belgium’s strong competitive advantages under the related product categories.

 Products Causing Worst Trade Deficits for Belgium